-Overcooked is a 1-4 player co-op cooking game.
+Overcooked is a cooking game for 1-4 players.
 You and your fellow chefs must work together to prepare, cook, and serve a variety of delectable orders before the baying customers storm out.

 Take part in an exciting journey through the Onion Kingdom, where you’ll face an increasingly complicated and bizarre gauntlet of kitchens that will test your ability to cooperate and coordinate.

 Too many chefs, as the saying goes, spoil the broth.
-With just two people working on this couch co-op cooking game, Ghost Town Games may have considered this when creating its debut indie effort Overcooked.
-It’s up to you (and a few friends) to run a smooth kitchen, cook dishes, and serve them up against the clock in this lighthearted title.
-Fortunately, the adage doesn’t exactly apply to gameplay; although more players can add to the confusion, a well-coordinated community significantly enhances the fun factor.
+With just two people working on this couch co-op cooking game, Ghost Town Games may have considered this when creating its debut indie effort, Overcooked.

-The game’s gameplay is beautiful and deceptively quick, moving at a fast speed.
-Orders appear in the top left corner of the screen; you must prepare the required ingredients, place them together on a plate, and serve them.
-You get more points if you deliver the food fast, and you lose points if you don’t serve it at all.
-Goal scores grow in proportion to the number of matches, ensuring that the degree of difficulty remains constant.
+The difficulty level stays the same because goal scores increase as the number of games increases.
 On a level, having three stars necessitates pace, accuracy, and, most importantly, cooperation.
 Overcooked, maybe more than any other PlayStation 4 game, demands that you coordinate and interact.
 If you do anything less, you should kiss your high scores goodbye.